Estonia–Russia border

-The Estonia–Russia border is the international border between the Republic of Estonia (EU and NATO member) and the Russian Federation (CIS member).
+The Estonia–Russia border, known in Estonia as the "control line" is the disputed border between the Republic of Estonia (EU and NATO member) and the Russian Federation (CIS and CSTO member).
 The border is 294 km long.
 It emerged during World War I, in 1918, as Estonia declared its independence from the then warring Russian and German Empires.
 The border goes mostly along the national, administrative and ethnic boundaries that have gradually formed since the 13th century.
-The exact location of the border was a subject of Estonian–Russian dispute that was resolved with the signing of the Border Agreement, but neither Russia nor Estonia have completed its ratification yet.
+The border is a subject of Estonian–Russian dispute that was supposed to be resolved with the signing of the Border Agreement, but neither Russia nor Estonia has ratified it.
 It is an external border of the European Union.

+In September 2022, Estonia closed its borders to most Russian citizens in response to the February 2022 Russian invasion of Ukraine.
+On 13 September 2023, Estonia banned vehicles with vehicle registration plates of Russia from entering its territory, in accordance with a decision by the European Union.
+In 2025 Estonia closed access to the Saatse boot followed the sighting of armed Russian soldiers in the disputed territory.

 History

 Origins of the border

-Until the 13th century no strict borders existed between the Slavic and Finnic peoples that populated north-eastern Eurasia.
+Until the 13th century no strict borders existed between the Slavic and Finnic peoples that populated northeastern Europe.
 Their mutual relationships relied on the military and dynastic alliances, tributes and religious proselytism, occasionally interrupted by military raids.
-Major powers in the region were Livonian Order and Novgorod Republic that encompassed Pskov, Karelia and Izhora that conducted trade i.a. via Estonian lands seeing them as tributaries.
+Major powers in the region were the Teutonic Order and Novgorod Republic that encompassed Pskov, Karelia and Izhora that conducted trade i.a. via Estonian lands seeing them as tributaries.
 Yaroslav the Wise briefly conquered Jurjev (Tartu) in the 11th century but Estonians soon reconquer the fort.
-The present-day borderline between Russia and Estonia may be traced back to the 13th century when the Livonian Crusade halted on the border with Pskovian lands East of Pskovo-Chudskoye or Peipus lake basin, river Narva and minor rivers to the South from the lake.
-Further campaigns of either sides have not brought any sustainable gains so Denmark, Sweden and Livonian Confederation on the western side, and Novgorod, Pskov and later Muscovy on the East established fortresses in the strategic points of the borderland which they were able to support.
+The present-day borderline between Russia and Estonia may be traced back to the 13th century when the Livonian Crusade halted on the border with Pskovian lands east of Pskovo-Chudskoye or Peipus lake basin, the Narva River and minor rivers to the south from the lake.
+Further campaigns of either sides have not brought any sustainable gains so Denmark, Sweden and Livonian Confederation on the western side, and Novgorod, Pskov and later Muscovy on the east established fortresses in the strategic points of the borderland which they were able to support.
 Examples are Vastseliina and Narva on Estonian side with Ivangorod, Yamburg and Izborsk on the Russian side.
-Peace treaties mostly confirmed the basic borderline along the Narva river and the lake, such as Treaty of Teusina (1595) that left Narva town with Sweden.
-Despite the extensive cross-border trade and mixed populations of the borderlands, the law, language, religion of Russian principalities went a different way compared to their Western neighbors.
-Livonia and Sweden used the border as means of containment of the rising tsardom, preventing craftsmen and arms supplies from Western Europe from entering Russia.
+Peace treaties mostly confirmed the basic borderline along the Narva River and the lake, such as the Treaty of Teusina (1595), which left the town of Narva with Sweden.
+Despite the extensive cross-border trade and mixed populations of the borderlands, the law, language, religion of Russian principalities went a different way compared to their western neighbors.
+Livonia and Sweden used the border as means of containment of the rising tsardom, preventing craftsmen and arms supplies from western Europe from entering Russia.